minprog/app-studio/40 Guided/30 Friendsr/content.md

     ![](project-view.png)

-2. Navigate to app -> src -> main -> res -> drawable.
+2. Navigate to *app > src > main > res > drawable*.
 Now, drag the downloaded image files into that `drawable` folder.
 Android Studio will offer to move/copy them, and then to add them to your local git repository.
 That's all fine.

 3. Jump back to the Android View using the same dropdown as in step 1.
 You can now use the images in your app.